 Vaseline petroleum jelly

-I’ve been using vaseline as my only moisturiser for the last ten years.
+I’ve been using vaseline as my only moisturizer for the last ten years.
 I use it everywhere, including on my face.
 Vaseline doesn’t technically moisturise, it creates a barrier on the skin which stops moisture escaping.
-Basically, it helps the skin to moisturise itself.
+Basically, it helps the skin to moisturize itself.
 My face has always been quite spot-prone, so I was hesitant to use it there, but I found it does not clog pores and gives me fewer breakouts.

 Ponds cold cream